psychemedia/middle-english-romances/gawain_and_carle_of_carlisle.md

 `[sent.— P.]` & send them wounded to my owne hall,
 yett the truth to tell I will not Leane, `[vid. p.
 367, St. 45 [of MS.].— P. See Dr. Robson's note in Sir John Butler above.
 Madden says "leave, MS." — P.]`
 I haue quitt him the same againe."
-" that is a kind of a knaue `[A c follows in the MS.— P.]`," said Kay, " without Leasing,
+"that is a kind of a knaue `[A c follows in the MS.— P.]`," said Kay, " without Leasing,
 soe to reuile a Noble King."
 Gawaine heard, & made an s were,
-" Kay, thou sayst more then meete weere."
+"Kay, thou sayst more then meete weere."
 with that they went ffurther into the hall,
 where bords were spredd, & couered with pall;
 & 4 welpes of great Ire